-INSTRUCTOR GUIDANCE CONTENT If the community is at high risk for severe thunderstorms, or if sections of the community are particularly vulnerable, suggest that participants living in those areas purchase and install lightning rods.
-Lightning detectors can also help protect you. ?
-What should you avoid during a severe thunderstorm?
-Allow the participants time to respond.
-Summarize the discussion using the information from the slide.
-During a Thunderstorm Things to avoid Be sure to stress that, during a thunderstorm, the participants should avoid: Water sources Telephone Being outdoors Water sources.
+If the community is at high risk for severe thunderstorms, or if sections of the community are particularly vulnerable, you should purchase and install lightning rods.
+Lightning detectors can also help protect you.

+During a thunderstorm, you should avoid:

+- Water sources.
 If boating or swimming, get to land immediately.
 Stay away from bodies of water and wet sand.
 If indoors, stay away from running water.
-Electricity from lightning can travel through plumbing.
-SFEMA CERT Basic Training Unit 1 Thunderstorms Display Slide Th-4 ■ The telephone .
+Electricity from lightning can travel through plumbing. - The telephone.
 Electricity from lightning can also travel through phone lines.
-Note that cell phones are considered safe to use indoors, though there is some risk when used outdoors during a storm. www.crh.noaa.gov//thunderstor m2.jpg The outdoors.
+Note that cell phones are considered safe to use indoors, though there is some risk when used outdoors during a storm. - The outdoors.
 A sturdy building is the safest place to be during a severe thunderstorm.
 Avoid unprotected areas and unprotected shelters in open areas.

-Suggest that participants turn off air conditioning and appliances.
+It is a good idea to turn off air conditioning and appliances.
 Electricity from lightning can enter a room through appliances.
 Also, turning off and unplugging appliances can eliminate the risk of damage from surges that accompany lightning strikes in close proximity to the home.